 'Row on!'
 Hunding hissed, and Aesc doubled up.
 The ship was not far ahead in the dark, no torches had been lit aboard her so as not to be seen from the shore.

 Arrows could be heard, hissing in the night sky, flying on over their heads.
 It would not be long before the bowmen had their range.
 Hunding leapt to Aesc's side, took one of the oars and drew mightily.
 They were almost fully turned around by Hunding's strength.
 Arrows plummeted into the rippling waves and still they pulled hard.
 Hunding and Aesc together.

-Herjolf sat ahead of them, head buried in hands, shoulders pumping.
-He sobbed like a child, fearful.
+Herjolf sat ahead of them, his helm now on the stone floor, head buried in hands.
+Russet hair seemed to cascade over heaving shoulders as he sobbed like a child, fearful.
 He could not go home to Halland, he was sure.
 Thord would find him there, or send men to snatch him, even from the bosom of his kindred.
 Who could know, his kindred might even hand him over, fearful of Thord's vengeance or disgusted with him for betraying the Imperator's trust.
 No-one else from their settlement would be trusted now, surely?
 That would spell the end of their enrolment into the varangian Guard, after all, steady income gone!
 They would have to rely more on taming the land for crops or grazing.